"Organizer of the forces of chaos."

-Then you feel you wife throw a second blanket over you.
+Then you feel your wife throw a second blanket over you.
 She tucks it up around your chin, warm and tight.
 Her lips lightly press your cheek, then she lays next to your and covers herself with the blankets.
 You cannot sleep that night, but your thoughts are not wholly unpleasant.

 Ten hours later, at the beginning of first shift, you set out again.
-A quiet though sleepness night has sufficed to restore your nerves (mostly) and the map has dried.
+A quiet though sleepless night has sufficed to restore your nerves (mostly) and the map has dried.
 You tuck it back into your jacket and heft your pack.

 A weak smile comes onto her face.
 She reaches over and squeezes your hand.
 "Thank you."